content-left-bg.png

 Initiative

-The collective actions planned to achieve positive changes in learning and wellbeing.
+The collective actions planned to achieve positive changes in learning, engagement and wellbeing and build culture and inclusion.
 These may include, but are not limited to, professional learning, consultation and decision-making processes, resource or infrastructure development, events and activities.

 Long-term plan